The Battle for God's Grace

 the Anti-grace Agenda in

 "O foolish Galatians!
 Who has bewitched you that you should not obey the truth, before whose eyes Jesus Christ was clearly portrayed among you as crucified?
 This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?
 Are you so foolish?
 Having begun in the Spirit, are you now being made perfect by the flesh?
 Have you suffered so many things in vain - if indeed it was in vain?"
 (Galatians 3:1-4)

 Paul provides an important way to identify this aberrant form of Christianity.
-If any church or denomination adds "works of the law", involving certain types of acceptable behavior, merit and Christian service (the Bible refers to this as "the flesh") as requirements to be saved - then it is not true New Testament Christianity.
+If any church or denomination adds "works of the law", involving certain types of acceptable behavior, merit and Christian service (the Bible refers to this as "the flesh") as requirements to be saved - then they are not teaching true New Testament Christianity regardless of how much of the Bible they quote.
 Yet, this is what more than 80% of Christendom believes is "true faith in Christ".